axew3/phpBB-image-attachments-rotation/README.md

 /ext/w3all/imageattachrotation/styles/prosilver/template/event/rotate_popup.html

-Note that you need to respect the DOM in this file, that start with a <style> tag
+Note that you need to respect the normal/correct html DOM in this file, that (anyway) start with a <style> tag

 <style> .... </style>
    ... ... ...